maghov/ICA02/README.md

 ### Installing
 #### Instance
-1. The first step was to set up a keypair to get secure access to our virtual machine by using SSH (Secure Socket Shell) http://searchsecurity.techtarget.com/definition/Secure-Shell
+1. The first step is to set up a keypair to get secure access to our virtual machine by using SSH (Secure Socket Shell) http://searchsecurity.techtarget.com/definition/Secure-Shell

 2. Afterwards we set up our instance, chose the operating system and chose the hardware specifications.
 Ubuntu server was also the chosen operating system.